scotnewbury/100-days-of-code/r1-log.md

 ## Log

+### R1D8 - Wednesday, 2021-06-09
+Today was spent learning about dictionaries.
+Reviewed how they are constructed and the various methods used to update and add to them.

 ### R1D7 - Tuesday, 2021-06-08
 Back on python.
 Continued to work list sectino of Complete Python Developer course.
 Extended coding samples show to include input statments to append and pop items frm a list.
 Also applied DRY and wrote a function to print the list when needed.